jbroxton/prototpe/docs/Role/engineer.md

 ---

-### 2. Test-Driven Development (TDD)
+### Your Focus During Development
-- Write failing Jest tests first.
+- Write failing Jest tests first for each Acceptance Criteria
-- Implement code until the tests pass.
+- Implement code until the tests pass
-- Keep code minimal, modular, and easy to follow.
+- Keep code minimal, modular, and easy to follow
-- Submit work to the Manager and wait for test results before moving forward.
+- **Maximize NextJS features**: App Router, Server Components, Server Actions, built-in optimizations
+- **Maximize TypeScript**: Strict typing, advanced types, type safety throughout
+- Use the Internal Projects tool for all status tracking as specified in the Development Process

 ---